The Kardashians and the Invention of Bland

 There have and will always be trends, which have gone hand in glove with the art of beautification.
 To some degree or another, we are all influenced by fads and fashions.
 Being a child of Seventies, and a teen of the Eighties, remember with a mixture of horror and nostalgia, my pale blue flared jumpsuit paired with ABBA clogs (god, how I loved them.)
 Given this information, perhaps I am not best suited to give advice, but I will never criticise anybody for doing what makes them feel good.
 I get it, we’ve all wanted to fit in, been young and impressionable.
 How much of us had a Wham Choose Life T-Shirt and Sarsaparilla jeans?
 A school disco wasn’t complete without them.

-I was six when I first saw Bowie, it was on the cover of Alladin Sane.
-He was an absolute game-changer.
-Then age thirteen along came Madonna, all middle finger, sexual liberation and fuck you boys feminism.
-There was no going back.
+I was six when I first saw Bowie on the cover of Alladin Sane.
+I can’t be sure if it was the orange mullet or the slash painted on his face that sealed my fate, but it was love at first sight.
+Then age thirteen along came Madonna with her middle finger, sex and fuck you boys feminism.
 So I ask?
 Of today’s pop stars, is there anybody out there that comes close?
 As popular as they are, Little Mix or One Erection just don’t cut it.
 Whilst there are mainstream pop stars with presence and genuine talent, it’s still manufactured, all squeezed into the Industry mould.
 I know who there are, but I genuinely can’t tell the difference between Arianna Grande, Selena Gomez and Demi Lovato.
 Most of it is safe, uniform and boring as fuck.
 Nowadays, the aesthetic is different and not in a good way.

 You’ll Turn Out Ordinary If You’re Not Careful

-I blame The Kardashians, they started it.
 The first of the online influencers, contouring their way into history.
 Featureless, matte, cartoon-like skin.
 Disney doe lashes and filler lips, slathered in glossy beige.
 Beige is a neutral colour; the equivalent of nothingness.
 Neutral, the dictionary terms it; having no strongly marked or positive characteristics or features.
 We now live in a culture where looking neutral is the benchmark, personality vanishing like the lines on a filtered face.
 Earlier this year Instagram hit 1 billion users.
 Initially, the platform championed diversity and celebrated individuality, but then the marketing men came sniffing.
-Via the likes of Kylie Jenner, they re-packaged their age-old beauty myth and pumped that toxic shit out for a fresh market.
-And here lies the danger, KJ is slick, produced and surgically enhanced.
+Via the likes of the slick, produced and surgically enhanced Kylie Jenner, they re-packaged the beauty myth and went in search of fresh meat.

 Then there’s fashion.
 Vloggers selling a gazillion followers the secret to looking Insta worthy.
 With hauls the size of a small country, which if you’ve watched Stacey Dooley’s Fashion’s Dirty Secrets is not that far from the truth.
-They are very clever, they act like friends sharing secret finds, they’re not.
-With that many followers, sorry to tell you, that ‘unique’ outfit is on every high street and nightclub across the land.
-As for cosmetic surgery?
-No thanks.
-I love my face, especially my freckles and wee beauty spot at the corner of my top lip.
-The wrinkles, well they’re part of my story too (a slightly dark albeit interesting one.)
-I also prefer to have a face that is expressive, Botox would totally ruin my resting bitch face and my ability to raise just one eyebrow, Scarlett ‘O’ Hara style.
+They are very clever, they act like friends sharing secret finds…they’re not.
+With that many followers, sorry to tell you, that ‘unique’ outfit is on every high street or nightclub across the land.

 However, I also know why so many people opt for cosmetic enhancement, it’s the legacy of the beauty myth.
-A lethal combination of social media and marketing is slowly eroding people’s self-worth.
+Nowadays social media and marketing have combined to slowly erode people’s self-worth.
 Sean Parker, the co-founder of Facebook admitted they designed algorithms to be addictive.
 They monitor our behaviour, track our insecurities via Google searches, and from pop up ads, sell us products tailored to those insecurities.
 Addiction is not a by-product of social media, it is part of the design.
 Without a doubt, conformity kills creativity, it crushes dreams and keeps us down.
 It stops us asking questions and challenging the status quo.

 “Mark My Words.
 NOBODY Will Listen To Queen”

-Be mysterious, keep them guessing.
+Be mysterious, keep them guessing instead.
 Leave them wanting more.
 Be a peaceful influence.
 Stop making stupid people famous.
 Buy that dress you think your friends won’t like.
 Go deny the big name shops, they make enough money as it is.
 Buy from independent retailers or shop secondhand.
 You’ll be doing the planet a favour, and she needs all the help she can get.
 Put YOUR stamp on it, there’s no better feeling when someone asks “love that, where did you get it?”
-And you can reply”thank you, it’s vintage, darling.”
+And I reply “thank you, it’s vintage.”